segmentio/segment-docs/src/connections/storage/catalog/aws-s3/index.md

     s3://{bucket}/segment-logs/{source-id}/{received-day}/filename.gz

-The received-day refers to the UTC date unix timestamp, that the API receives the file, which makes it easy to find all calls received within a certain timeframe.
+The received-day refers to the UTC date Unix timestamp, that the API receives the file, which makes it easy to find all calls received within a certain timeframe.

 ## Encryption